WashingtonSTEM/Horizons_Public/README.md

 Washington STEM also provides technical assistance to regional partners as they build capacity around accessing and leveraging data to improve student outcomes.
 Other technical advisors in the partnership include Sankofa, Scholar Fund, and College Access: Research in Action (CARA).
 These experts in their field will work with education partners to, respectively, enhance measurement and evaluation, equity and student voice (surveys), and advising, all through a continuous improvement model aimed at sustainability.
 ## R Script
 ### Last updated 7/22/2025.
-Scripts originally created by Mikel Poppe.
-Adapted and maintained by Rachel Tavolacci.
+Templates created by Rachel Tavolacci & Mikel Poppe.
 ### Code of Conduct:
-These templates are designed to help researchers and educators, improve equitable postsecondary readiness by better understanding patterns between high school experiences and postsecondary outcomes.
+These templates are designed to help researchers and educators improve equitable postsecondary readiness by better understanding patterns between high school experiences and postsecondary outcomes.
 This dashboard can help
 * Challenge Hunches
 * Understand patterns across high school coursetaking, financial aid completion, and postsecondary enrollment, persistence, and completion

-These resources should be used to analyze strengths and weaknesses of the school system, not individual students, families, or staff.
+These resources should be used to analyze strengths and weaknesses of the school system, not individual students, families, communties, or staff.

 Washington STEM's Horizons Technical Assistance Templates © 2025 is licensed under Attribution-NonCommercial 4.0 International.
 To view a copy of this license, visit